 - REMstar SE Auto

-If the device you’ve been using is listed above, you should stop using it immediately and seek medical attention.
+If you’re using one of the recalled CPAP machines listed above, it’s important to reach out to your doctor immediately for further instruction.
 While you could be okay and unharmed, you very well could have suffered injuries from the defective CPAP and need to get treated right away.

 Getting medically evaluated also ensures you have a record that links your injuries directly to the use of your CPAP that was recalled.
 Our Philips CPAP machine attorney is here to guide you through the legal process after finding out your sleep apnea machine was harming you.